Gorka Márquez: Strictly Come Dancing

-In 2016 Márquez became a professional dancer on the BBC ballroom dancing show Strictly Come Dancing for its fourteenth series.
+In 2016, Márquez became a professional dancer on the BBC ballroom dancing show Strictly Come Dancing for its fourteenth series.
 He was partnered with EastEnders actress Tameka Empson, and they were eliminated in week three of the competition.

-In 2017 Márquez returned in the show's fifteenth series.
+In 2017, Márquez returned in the show's fifteenth series.
 He was partnered with singer and former The X Factor winner, Alexandra Burke.
 They reached the final, finishing as joint runners-up.
-With Burke, Márquez broke the record for achieving the most tens in a single series with 32, surpassing Danny Mac and Oti Mabuse’s previous record of 28 tens, and held it until the twenty-second series, when Burke and Marquez were topped by Tasha Ghouri and Aljaž Škorjanec, who achieved the new record of scoring 33 tens in a single series.
+With Burke, Márquez broke the record for achieving the most tens in a single series with 32, surpassing Danny Mac and Oti Mabuse's previous record of 28 tens, and held it until the twenty-second series, when Burke and Marquez were topped by Tasha Ghouri and Aljaž Škorjanec, who achieved the new record of scoring 33 tens in a single series.

-In 2018 Márquez participated in the show's sixteenth series, where he was partnered with television presenter and campaigner Katie Piper.
+In 2018, he participated in the show's sixteenth series, where he was partnered with television presenter and campaigner Katie Piper.
 The couple were eliminated in week four of the competition, finishing in 13th place.

 The following year, Márquez announced that he had been demoted from the main professional line-up, but explained that he would still participate in the weekly group dances.

-In 2020 Márquez returned as a professional for the show's eighteenth series, reaching the final with EastEnders actress Maisie Smith.
+In 2020, he returned as a professional for the show's eighteenth series, reaching the final with EastEnders actress Maisie Smith.

-In 2021 Márquez returned in the show's nineteenth series, reaching week three with Coronation Street actress Katie McGlynn.
+In 2021, Márquez returned in the show's nineteenth series, reaching week three with Coronation Street actress Katie McGlynn.

-In 2022 Márquez returned in the show's twentieth series, reaching the final with television presenter Helen Skelton.
+In 2022, he returned in the show's twentieth series, reaching the final with television presenter Helen Skelton.

 In 2023, in the show's twenty-first series, he was partnered with Nikita Kanda and in week three the couple were second to be eliminated.

 In 2024, in the show's twenty-second series, he was partnered with Punam Krishan and in week six the couple were fifth to be eliminated.

-In 2025, in the show's twenty-third series, he wasn't partnered with a celebrity, because of his filming commitments with the Spanish version of the show, Bailando con las Estrellas.
+In 2025, in the show's twenty-third series, he wasn't partnered with a celebrity, because of his filming commitments with the Spanish version of the show, Bailando con las estrellas.

+In April 2026, Márquez announced that he was leaving the show.